-This post shares simple guidelines to helps those running small charities and social enterprises to master the basics of management accounts.
-As a social enterprise, we are committed to transparency and do everything we can to share practical resources like this with the wider community.
+This post shares simple guidelines to helps those running small membership charities to master the basics of management accounts.

 This post isn’t about bookkeeping and it’s not about becoming an accountant.
 It’s about understanding the crucial parts of your finances and giving you the tools you need to make good strategic decisions.
 This post won’t help you prepare the end of year accounts but it will demystify the central concepts in management accounting and help you run your organisation more effectively.